About MotorSport New Zealand

 The key goals are clearly defined in its current mission statement as follows;

-- MotorSport New Zealand is committed to develop and maintain an environment that enables the people of New Zealand to enjoy motorsport as a leisure and sporting activity.
+- MotorSport NZ is committed to develop and maintain an environment that enables the people of New Zealand to enjoy motorsport as a leisure and sporting activity.

-- MotorSport New Zealand is committed to promoting and improving motorsport in New Zealand as a widely recognised, accepted and respected sport.
+- MotorSport NZ is committed to promoting and improving motorsport in New Zealand as a widely recognised, accepted and respected sport.

-- MotorSport New Zealand wants people to enjoy and participate in the adventure and challenge of cars being driven with speed, safety and skill.
+- MotorSport NZ wants people to enjoy and participate in the adventure and challenge of cars being driven with speed, safety and skill.

-- MotorSport New Zealand is committed to the professional and modern management of its business.
+- MotorSport NZ is committed to the professional and modern management of its business.
 It will create an environment in which people can contribute and expand their skills in and commitment to all aspects of the sport.